 In, “In An Unspoken Voice”, Gabor Maté notes that when this occurs, the body becomes frozen in this instinctual survival response.
-We become “stuck” in fight, flight, or freeze, and feel their effects in situations with mild, nonthreatening stressors.
-Think of how veterans who return from war often have strong reactions to cars backfiring; this is what being frozen in a response looks like.
+We become “stuck” in fight, flight, or freeze, and feel their effects in situations with mild, non-threatening stressors.
+Think of how veterans who return from war often have strong reactions to cars backfiring; this is what being frozen looks like.

 This response can affect overall wellbeing cause feelings like fear, anger, and hopelessness.

 Fortunately, it’s wholly possible for us as humans to help our brains and bodies to know they are no longer under threat, and decrease the symptoms associated with trauma.